annotation/stam/extensions/stam-query/README.md

 A select statement has the following syntax

 * `SELECT` *type* *name* `WHERE` *constraint*`;` `{` *subquery* `}`
-    * *type* denotes what the return type of the query is and is one of the following keywords:
+    * *type* denotes what the result type of the query is, the type of data it returns, and is set by one of the following keywords:
         * `ANNOTATION` - query annotations
         * `DATA` - query annotation data
         * `TEXT` - query text selections
         * `RESOURCE` - query resources
         * `KEY` - query data keys
+        * `DATASET` - query annotation datasets.
     * *name* is an *OPTIONAL* parameter and associates a variable name to store the query results in.
 This is needed when you want to refer to the results of a query from a later *subquery*.
-The name **MUST** start with a `?` (like in SPARQL).
+The variable name **MUST** start with a `?` (like in SPARQL).
     * The `WHERE` keyword introduces a series of one or more *constraints*.
 Each constraint *MUST* end with a semicolon.
-        * The `WHERE` statement (and constraints) may be omitted entirely if there are no constraints.
+        * The `WHERE` clause (and underlying constraints) may be omitted entirely if there are no constraints.
 These are then simply queries for all annotations, data, text or resources in the model.
-        * All constraints must be satisfied.
+        * All constraints ain the `WHERE` clause must be satisfied.
-    * A query *MAY* have one *subquery*, it *MUST* be scoped inside curly braces, if there is no subquery, the curly braces *MUST* be omitted too.
+    * A query *MAY* have one *subquery*, it *MUST* be scoped inside curly braces, if there is no subquery, the curly braces *MUST* be omitted as well.

 A constraint starts with a *type* keyword which identifies the nature of the constraint.
 Each constraint type takes a set of parameters, which *MUST* be